 2021 represents a key year for Italy in the global action on climate change.

-Six years since the Paris Agreement, Italy is playing a leading role as a partner country in COP26, the United Nations conference on climate change, by hosting the Pre-COP, where around 400 young people from 197 countries will meet in Milan to participate in working groups with their peers from all over the world and develop concrete proposals to be presented to governments during the Pre-COP and at COP26.
+Six years since the Paris Agreement, Italy a partner country in COP26, the United Nations conference on climate change, has hosted the Pre-COP, where around 400 young people from 197 countries have met in Milan to participate in working groups with their peers from all over the world and develop concrete proposals to be presented to governments during the Pre-COP and at COP26.

-Within the Pre-COP context, the Ministry of Ecological Transition, in collaboration with Connect4Climate of the World Bank Group, together with the Regione Lombardia and the City of Milan have launched All4Climate a series of events that will take place in the final week of September, during which a new Living Chapel will be inaugurated, a symbol of interfaith dialogue for the commitment to fight climate change.
+Within the Pre-COP context, the Ministry of Ecological Transition, in collaboration with Connect4Climate of the World Bank Group, together with the Regione Lombardia and the City of Milan have launched All4Climate a series of events that took place in the final week of September 2021, during which a new Living Chapel has been inaugurated, a symbol of interfaith dialogue for the commitment to fight climate change.

 Inspired by the cosmatesque style of the Roman basilica pavements, the Living Chapel is set in the Calderini garden as a continuation of the remains of the portico of the Casa dei Cori.
 Here, in fact, once stood a 15th-century residence, probably the work of Bramante and owned by the Corio family.